hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 ![fields on new workspace page](../workspaces/images/creating-fields.png)

--> **Note:** You can also create workspaces without a VCS repository, but doing so requires a more advanced workflow for Terraform runs.
+-> **Note:** You can also create workspaces without a VCS repository, but doing so requires a different workflow for Terraform runs.
 For more information, see [About Terraform Runs in Terraform Enterprise](../run/index.html).

 ### Workspace Name